 Homeless Point-in-Time Counts can be used to conduct point-in-time counts of sheltered and unsheltered homeless individuals.

-Homeless Risk Reduction can be used to identify where homelessness might originate and address regular reports of homelessness activity in a community.
+Homeless Risk Reduction can be used to identify where regular reports of homeless activity may originate and address regular reports of homelessness activity in a community.

 Homeless Outreach can be used to educate the public and help individuals experiencing homelessness find available resources.